rann143/cli-emailer/README.md

 ## How To Use:
 - Clone repository
 - Install dependencies in requirements.txt
-- Create a .env file to hold your gmail credentials in envirnonmental variables USERNAME & PASS
+- Create a .env file to hold your gmail credentials in environmental variables USERNAME & PASS
 - Run script

 ## IMPORTANT